SidneyBuckner/samples/README.md

   - To execute a function whenever a specified property is attempted to be changed

 - For `Setters`
+  - Provides protective access to changing or manipulation of new properties
   - It must have exactly one parameter
   - It can have an identifier which is either a number or a string
   - Binds an object property to a function to be called when there is an attempt to set that property